D-side/digital-garden/_notes/Household.md

 * Mobility for everything
   * What isn't mobile, can be made mobile temporarily through the use of a lever and platforms on wheels, these can be found at decent prices
 * Smaller apartments call for smaller solutions
-  * My history with vacuum cleaners
+  * My short history with vacuum cleaners:
+      * I got one I've had good experience with, ended up barely using it, because while it's good, it's also pretty high-maintenance because it has a water-based filter which has to be cleaned after every use, and it's also rather bulky and needs a mains cord to function
+      * I got another vacuum cleaner, battery-powered with a cyclone filter which has none of these flaws: it happily endures being left mid-cleanup, is very small and doesn't have a cord — as a result of all that I tend to use it a lot more often
 * Cleaning kit
 * Useful and useless sides of IKEA
   * What's simple is probably also flexible
-  * Furniture in standard sizes can only pack things so tight, tighter spaces are better served by custom-built pieces
+  * Furniture in standard sizes can only pack things so tight, tighter spaces are better served by custom-built pieces; however, tighter spaces can be altered slightly to make them adhere to more standard sizes, but a plan for that has to be made before the space has finished walls, floor or ceiling

 ## Entrance